-In our opinion, the accounting and other records required by the Act to be kept by the Company and by those subsidiary corporations incorporated in Singapore of which we are the auditors have been properly kept in accordance with the provisions of the Act.
+In our opinion, the accounting and other records required by the Act to be kept by the Company have been properly kept in accordance with the provisions of the Act.

-The engagement partner on the audit resulting in this independent auditor's report is Lim Pang Yew, Victor.
+The engagement partner on the audit resulting in this independent auditor's report is Chin Bo Wui.

-KPMG LLPPublic Accountants and Chartered Accountants
+Foo Kon Tan LLP Public Accountants and Chartered Accountants

-Singapore 14 April 2022
+Singapore, 14 April 2023